-Bryce is Waikato/Auckland based and has over 20 years applied knowledge and experience specialising in providing business development and consultancy services to Treaty Settlement Entities, Authorities, Trusts and Incorporations, Institutions, SMEs (small-to-medium sized enterprise) businesses and individuals.
+Bryce is based in Waikato/Auckland and has over 20 years of applied knowledge and experience specialising in providing business development and consultancy services to Treaty Settlement Entities, Authorities, Trusts and Incorporations, Institutions, SMEs (small-to-medium-sized enterprise) businesses and individuals.
 He has an MBA, Bachelor of Maori Development Degree – Economics, Diploma in Small Business Management, NZ Certificate in Financial Services and is an Authorised Financial Adviser.

 Prior to joining Cambridge Partners, I worked as a Business Consultant and Development Manager for a medium sized Business and Innovation Hub based in Hamilton.
 We provided portfolio management over projects and facilitation and mentoring - supporting business startups to grow and develop.

 Over my professional career I have held senior manager roles within both public and private sectors, including regional government, tertiary education, commercial and tribal entities.
 I am a business consultancy owner, and enjoy helping small businesses succeed by offering them bespoke business solutions.

 I am excited about being part of the team at Cambridge Partners, servicing clients out of the Auckland office.
 I believe it is a real privilege to be able to help clients set and achieve their wealth goals, and I find it incredibly satisfying being part of the journey in supporting client success.

 A key quality for any client-facing advisor is having the ability to form meaningful relationships that are client centric.
 From my experience, clients gain trust and confidence from advisors who genuinely care, understand their needs and are competent in delivering the best outcomes for them.